sylviameows/bot-template/README.md

 ### Requirements
 * [Node.js](https://nodejs.org/en/) (v16.9.0 or higher)
 ### Installation
-1. Download the project and use or `pnpm i`.
-If you do not have pnpm run `npm install pnpm --save-dev`
+1. Download the project and use or `pnpm install` or `npm install`.
+I recommend installing pnpm which you can do by running `npm install -g pnpm `
 2. Setup a `.env` file with your bot key and app id.
    >Follow [this guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html) on how to create your bot if you need to.
 ```env